 Bachelor of Arts in Journalism: Concentration in Photojournalism

-To earn the Bachelor of Arts in Journalism, students must complete 43 journalism units.
-Only ten journalism units may be in the lower division for print/online majors —JOUR 205 and JOUR 221, JOUR 222 and JOUR 226.
-Only 13 units may be lower division for photojournalism majors—JOUR 205 and JOUR 221, JOUR 222, JOUR 226 and JOUR 235, or their equivalents completed elsewhere.
+To earn a Bachelor of Arts in Journalism, students must complete 43 journalism units.
+Only ten journalism units may be in the lower-division for print/online majors —JOUR 205 and JOUR 221, JOUR 222, and JOUR 226, or their equivalents completed elsewhere.
+Only 13 units may be lower-division for photojournalism majors—JOUR 205 and JOUR 221, JOUR 222, JOUR 226 and JOUR 235, or their equivalents completed elsewhere.
 Courses numbered 300 and above are not open to freshmen.
 Upon enrolling in journalism classes, students will be required to use their SF State email accounts.
 These email addresses will be used as the primary source of communication between students and the department.

 - A journalism major must have a minimum of 72 non-journalism units in the 120 minimum overall units required for graduation.
-Included in these 72 units must be the minor in a single subject area chosen in consultation with the advisor.
+Included in these 72 units must be a minor in a single subject area chosen in consultation with the advisor.
 The 72 unit requirement is consistent with the department's philosophy that a well-rounded education is crucial preparation for journalism and is consistent with the standards of the national accrediting agency (ACEJMC) that evaluates journalism education programs.
 These standards exclude classes in broadcasting (BECA), public relations (MKTG), and advertising (MKTG) from qualifying as non-journalism units.
-Photography and film production classes in Art and Cinema are also excluded.
+Photography and film production classes in Art, Cinema, and Design are also excluded.

 Journalism (B.A.): Concentration in Photojournalism - 43 units

 Core Requirements (22 units)